 - Web (HTTP): Check a website for changes or failures.

 Usually the built-in services are ample, but what if you want to delve deeper?
 Sometimes you have a special requirement and want to check some other kind of server.
 Not a problem!
 You can customize the services to edit the defaults for the built-in ones, or even add new ones.
-Similar to the New/Edit Test window, the New/Edit Service window enables you to change the services — and lets you auto-pause a service, affecting all tests that use that service.
+Similar to the Test Info pane, the Service Info pane enables you to change the services — and lets you auto-pause a service, affecting all tests that use that service.

 Simon is all about flexibility, but perhaps one of the most powerfully flexible features is the Script service plug-in.
 It enables you to create your own services via AppleScript, shell script, or Perl, PHP, Python, and other scripting languages.

 The Script editor enables adding a description to display, custom variables to get values from tests that use the new service, selecting the script type, and of course editing the script itself.

 Services based on the Port service plug-in enable you to connect to any server and engage in a conversation with it, receiving text and sending responses.
 If the session script is successfully navigated, the check is considered a success, but if the server doesn't respond, or responds incorrectly, a failure is registered.